WallarooLabs/wally/README.md

 ### Features

 - State Management

+point to feature description

 - Scale running stateful applications with zero downtime

+point to feature description

 - Resilience in the face of failures

+point to feature description

 - Exactly-once message processing

+point to feature description

 ### Language Bindings